gaultier/blog/how_to_make_your_own_static_site_generator.md

 }
 ```

-The last two lines mean: We only try to live-reload locally, not when the page is served from Github pages.
+The last two lines mean: I only try to live-reload locally, not when the page is served from Github pages.

 This works beautifully.
 A prior version used WebSockets and that proved to be a headache compared to SSE.
 If the flow of events is strictly unidirectional, from the server to the client, SSE is much simpler.